 Complementing Dr. Sabourin’s decades of expertise, our dental hygienists have extensive experience helping patients maintain healthy teeth with regular professional teeth cleanings.

-When you schedule a dental cleaning in San Diego, CA, you’ll enjoy our relaxing, spa-like setting and amenities including blankets, in-visit TVs, and soothing music.
+When you schedule a dental cleaning in La Jolla, you’ll enjoy our relaxing, spa-like setting and amenities including blankets, in-visit TVs, and soothing music.

-Although we love when patients follow proper oral hygiene at home, only professional teeth cleaning in La Jolla removes harmful dental calculus (tartar).
+Although we love when patients follow proper oral hygiene at home, only professional teeth cleaning removes harmful dental calculus (tartar).
 Preventive care including a thorough oral exam and dental cleaning is the best way to ensure your teeth and gums stay healthy!

 Why Are Dental Cleanings Important?